StudyFinder

 History of infectious disease/serious psychiatric illness/active substance use disorder/cirrhosis, acute liver disease/malignancy/autoimmune, cardiovascular, neurological disorders/any other history or presence of significant other concomitant illness.

-Treatment with lymphoid irradiation, bone marrow transplantation, mitoxantrone, alemtuzumab, cladribine, daclizumab, cyclophosphamide, other strongly immunosuppressive treatments with very long-lasting effects, equal to or over 3 months of teriflunomide.
+Treatment with lymphoid irradiation, bone marrow transplantation, mitoxantrone, alemtuzumab, cladribine, daclizumab, cyclophosphamide, other strongly immunosuppressive treatments with very long-lasting effects.

 Previous exposure to frexalimab, other investigational drug trials, allergy or sensitivity to any of the study interventions.